hetolin/SAR-Net/README.md

 ## NOTE

 **NOTE** that there is a small bug in the original evaluation [code](https://github.com/hughw19/NOCS_CVPR2019/blob/78a31c2026a954add1a2711286ff45ce1603b8ab/utils.py#L252) of NOCS w.r.t.
 IOU.
+We fixed this bug in our evaluation [code](https://github.com/hetolin/SAR-Net/blob/bb208a5727089c9c9d0b0bd46bbbd1de3198df05/lib/utils_pose.py#L254) and re-evaluated our method.
 Also thanks [Peng et al.](https://github.com/swords123/SSC-6D/blob/bb0dcd5e5b789ea2a80c6c3fa16ccc2bf0a445d1/eval/utils.py#L114) for further confirming this bug.